saltukalakus/idiomatic-rust-snippets/src/patterns/structural/intro.md

 ### Structural Patterns

-Structural Patterns deal with object composition, trying to realize new functionality by composing objects in various ways.
+Structural Patterns deal with object composition and relationships between entities.
+Rust's ownership system and trait-based polymorphism influence how these patterns are implemented.

+**Note**: Some patterns have been renamed to emphasize Rust-idiomatic approaches over traditional OOP implementations.

-### Some Common Structural Design Patterns
+### Rust-Adapted Structural Patterns

-1- [Adapter](./adapter.md): Allows objects with incompatible interfaces to work together by wrapping their own interface around that of an already existing class.
+1- [Adapter](./adapter.md): Allows objects with incompatible interfaces to work together.
+In Rust, this often uses trait implementations and newtype patterns.

 2- [Bridge](./bridge.md): Decouples an abstraction from its implementation so that the two can vary independently.

-3- [Composite](./composite.md): Composes objects into tree structures to represent part-whole hierarchies, allowing clients to treat individual objects and compositions uniformly.
+3- [Composite](./composite.md): Composes objects into tree structures.
+In Rust, enums are often more idiomatic than trait objects for tree-like structures.

-4- [Decorator](./decorator.md): Adds additional responsibilities to an object dynamically, providing a flexible alternative to subclassing for extending functionality.
+4- [Builder Pattern](./builder-pattern.md): **Rust's Idiomatic Alternative to Decorator** - Uses method chaining for zero-cost composition.
+Traditional decorator with trait objects works but adds heap allocation overhead.

 5- [Facade](./facade.md): Provides a simplified interface to a complex subsystem, making it easier to use.

-6- [Flyweight](./flyweight.md): Reduces the cost of creating and manipulating a large number of similar objects by sharing as much data as possible.
+6- [Flyweight](./flyweight.md): Reduces the cost of creating and manipulating similar objects by sharing data.
+Rust's `Arc` and `Cow` types facilitate this.

 7- [Proxy](./proxy.md): Provides a surrogate or placeholder for another object to control access to it.